lin-justin/cnn/README.md

 # Natural Scene Image Classification

-The purpose of this project was to understand how Convolutional Neural Networks work, get familiar with PyTorch, and collecting and processing images.
+The purpose of this project was to understand how Convolutional Neural Networks work, get familiar with PyTorch, and collect and process images.

 The data set can be found [here](https://www.kaggle.com/puneet6060/intel-image-classification).